Should You Ice an injury?

 – Exercise: Working on mobility, stability, strength and conditioning in the affected areas will promote recovery and prevention of future injury too!

 The next time you find yourself nursing an ache or pain, try PEACE and LOVE!
 Working with a physical therapist to help guide you in your recovery can also help you to get back on track safely.
-Let us help you at Ironhorse PT & Pilates to see you through from initial injury to return to activity and sport and beyond!
+Let us help you at Ironhorse Physical Therapy & Pilates to see you through from initial injury to return to activity and sport and beyond!